Nidhiz/Online-EToll-system/README.md

 ## General info
 * User:
-<p>User which register and login its information and vehicle details, pay toll by type of vehicle, viewing history of pay toll.</p>
+User which register and login its information and vehicle details, pay toll by type of vehicle, viewing history of pay toll.
 * Staff:
-<p>enhanced staff for checking payment done or not, checkout pay toll, allow user to go after checkout toll.</p>
+enhanced staff for checking payment done or not, checkout pay toll, allow user to go after checkout toll.
 * Admin:
-<p>Administration to
-Manage the Staff details and Users, view the toll, payment.</p>
+Administration to Manage the Staff details and Users, view the toll, payment.